-In addition, the OA tracks Union employment contracts and may adjust salaries in the database when conditions warrant.
-In addition to member data, the OA receives the contracts from the Office of Labor Relations (after sending a data request) and the assets from the System and the auditors.
+In addition, the OA tracks Union employment contracts and the Actuary may adjust salaries in the database when conditions warrant.
+In addition to member data, the OA receives the contracts from the Office of Labor Relations (after sending a data request) and the assets from the Systems and the auditors.

-The OA has not developed explicit service purchase assumptions or promotion assumptions but does account for them indirectly within the salary scale increase assumption when able (applies to all Systems).
+The OA has not developed explicit service purchase assumptions or promotion assumptions but does account for promotions indirectly within the salary scale increase assumption when able (applies to all Systems).